 Running through the development is a Class 1 Bike Path connecting to the Blue Greenway and Bay Trail networks.

-In 2020 Build, Inc is busy obtaining permits and approvals from myriad agencies and designing the infrastructure as the site will need completely new water, sewer, power, and other utility systems.
-Construction is expected to begin in spring 2021.
+Update 2022: Build, Inc has obtained permits and approvals from myriad agencies and is designing the infrastructure as the site will need completely new water, sewer, power, and other utility systems.
+Construction is expected to begin in Fall 2022.